michaelgreenacre/CODAinPractice/README.md

 Baxter_OTU_table.txt: microbiome data set for R script above.
 From Baxter et al. (2016)

 Baxter_metadata.txt: metadata that goes with the OTU table.
 From Baxter et al. (2016)

+Two zip files, supplementary material for the article "Making the most of expert knowledge to analyse archaeologicaldata: a case study on Parthian and Sasanian glazed pottery" (Jonathan Wood and Michael Greenacre 2021, Archaeological and Anthropological Sciences)
+Wood&Greenacre_CSV FILES: data files Wood&Greenacre_CODE&FUNCIONS: R code and additional R functions